tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * Default checking mechanism: API endpoint: [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]
 * Parameterization: allowing alternative acceptable forms
   * Alternative checking mechanism: API endpoint for another taxonomic authority

+#### 6.7.5 A caution about evaluating bdqval:NotEmpty (non-normative)

+There is a potential trap for the unwary in the how `bdqval:Empty` is handled in Tests which evaluate other properties of a term when there is a value present.
+This trap emerges when data are:
+1. Filtered under `Quality Assurance`, wherby only records which are COMPLIANT for all `Validations` in the `Use Case` are fit for use, and
+1. Some term under test is optional, and is expected to not contain values in all records (i.e. correctly be `bdqval:Empty` in some records), and
+1. When a Test has an Expected Response that includes a clause of INTERNAL_PREREQUISITES_NOT_MET if the term under test is `bdqval:Empty`.

+We phrased our `Expected Response` as follows:

+* **Expected Response**  INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdqval:Empty; COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of bdqval:sourceAuthority; otherwise NOT_COMPLIANT.

+Which, combining the Expected Response with the default sourceAuthority, could be read by an implementer as:
+* INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdqval:Empty;
+* COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of "^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$"
+* otherwise NOT_COMPLIANT.

+This is clear, but it is important to note that the COMPLIANT vs. NOT_COMPLIANT evaluation only applies if there is some value in `prov:wasAttributedTo`, and that if there is no value (i.e. if it is `bdqval:Empty`), then this Test cannot return a COMPLIANT or NOT_COMPLIANT result, but rather must return INTERNAL_PREREQUISITES_NOT_MET.
+This raises a significant concern for the use of this test in `Quality Assurance`.
+If we expect prov:wasAttributedTo to always contain a value, and, for Quality Assuarance, we are composing this Test in a `Use Case` with a test that checks for the presence of a value in prov:wasAttributedTo, then a bdqval:NotEmpty value will be flagged as NOT_COMPLIANT by the test for presence of a value, and the INTERNAL_PREREQUISITES_NOT_MET result from this Test will be irrelevant for filtering under `Quality Assurance`.
+Similarly data will be fit for use and not filtered out if both tests return COMPLIANT.
+However, and here is the trap for the unwary, if we expect the term under test, `prov:wasAttributedTo`, to be optional and sometimes not contain a value, and the absence of a value does not make the data unfit for our use.

+If a Test is to be used for `Quality Assurance'.
+* If a term under test is required to be present and have some other property (e.g. conform to a standard):
+  * Include a Test in the `Use Case` for the presence of a value in the term under test (VALIDATION_{TARGETTERM}_NOTEMPTY)
+  * Include a Test in the `Use Case` for the other property (e.g. VALIDATION_{TARGETTERM}_STANDARD) which has a clause:
+    * INTERNAL_PREREQUISITES_NOT_MET if the term under test is bdqval:Empty;
+	* For example: INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdqval:Empty; COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of bdqval:sourceAuthority; otherwise NOT_COMPLIANT.
+* If a term under test is optional, and the absence of a value does not make the data unfit for use, but if it has a value that needs to have some property (e.g. conform to a standard):
+  * Do not include in the `Use Case` a Test for the presence of a value in the term under test.
+  * Include in the `Use Case` only the Test for the other property (e.g. VALIDATION_{TARGETTERM}_STANDARD) which has a clause:
+  	* **COMPLIANT** if the term under test is bdqval:Empty;
+  	* For example: COMPLIANT if prov:wasAttributedTo is bdqval:Empty; COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of bdqval:sourceAuthority; otherwise NOT_COMPLIANT.

+Under `Quality Assurance`, only records which are COMPLIANT for all `Validations` in the `Use Case` will be fit for use.
+* If we include a Test in the `Use Case` for some property of some term (e.g. VALIDATION_{TARGETTERM}_STANDARD) which has a clause:
+  * INTERNAL_PREREQUISITES_NOT_MET if {targetterm} is bdqval:Empty;
+  * This will automatically cause all records which contain no value in that term to be filtered out under `Quality Assurance`, as they will not be COMPLIANT for that Test, but rather will be INTERNAL_PREREQUISITES_NOT_MET, and thus not fit for use.
+  * **If this target term is optional for the `Use Case`, then all empty values in that term will be filtered out under `Quality Assurance`, which will not be the intended outcome if this term is optional.**

+Thus, if a term may be optional for a `Use Case`, and the absence of a value in that term does not make the data unfit for use, then we should not include in the `Use Case` any `Validation` which has a clause that returns INTERNAL_PREREQUISITES_NOT_MET if the term under test is bdqval:Empty.

 ### 6.8 Notes (non-normative)